Browse parent directory

 Robotics

-- Run an automated kitchen operating at medium scale (1k-1M meals/day), or advance robotics and AI for the same.
+- Run an automated kitchen operating at medium scale (1k-1M meals/day).

 - If you compare society before Newton and today, cooking is one activity that still consumes a huge number of man hours as it did then.